glasgowcompbio/vimms/paper/paper.md

 alternatives that control an actual MS instrument while other aspects remain unchanged.
-In other work, we demonstrated the practicality of this idea by building alternative implementations of these classes that use the Thermo Fisher IAPI [@Thermo_Fisher_Scientific_undated-ny] for bridging, making it possible for fragmentation strategies to be executed unchanged both in simulation as well as on Thermo Tribrid Fusion instrument [@davies21_smartroi].
+In other work, we demonstrated the practicality of this idea by building alternative implementations of these classes that use the Thermo Fisher IAPI [@Thermo_Fisher_Scientific_undated-ny] for bridging, making it possible for fragmentation strategies to be executed in simulation as well as unchanged on Thermo Tribrid Fusion instruments [@davies21_smartroi].

 ## Implementing a New Controller